supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 ## Lab objectives
 In this lab, you will perform the following:
-- Task 1: Preparing the Microsoft 365 Defender workspace
+- Task 1: Preparing the Microsoft Defender XDR workspace
 - Task 2: Initialize Microsoft Defender for Endpoint
 - Task 3: Onboard a Device
 - Task 4: Configure Roles